tylernford/LRIC/content/_index.md

   heading: Opportunity Rooted In Stability.
   capabilities:
   - title: Development
-    body: |-
-      Our diversification, flexibility and patience allow us to lean into a market when the conditions are ripe and lean out of a market when opportunities narrow.
+    body: Our diversification, flexibility and patience allow us to lean into a market when the conditions are ripe and lean out of a market when opportunities narrow.

-      What what
   - title: Redevelopment
     body: Our diversification, flexibility and patience allow us to lean into a market when the conditions are ripe and lean out of a market when opportunities narrow.